HL7/bulk-data/input/pagecontent/export.md

 - `Prefer` (string)

-  Specifies whether the response is immediate or asynchronous.
-Currently, only a value of <a href="https://datatracker.ietf.org/doc/html/rfc7240#section-4.1"><code>respond-async</code></a> is supported.
-A client SHOULD provide this header.
+  A client SHOULD include this header with a value of <a href="https://datatracker.ietf.org/doc/html/rfc7240#section-4.1"><code>respond-async</code></a> to indicate that the export will be processed asynchronously.
 If omitted, the server MAY return an error or MAY process the request as if respond-async was supplied.

+  A client MAY also provide a second prefer header value of `separate-export-status`, so the combined prefer header for the kickoff request is `Prefer: respond-async,separate-export-status`.
+If this header value is included by a client and is supported by a server, the server SHALL return the header `Preference-Applied` with values of `respond-async` and `separate-export-status` in its response.
+These may be provided as comma delimited values or the header may be repeated for each value.

+  When a prefer header value of `separate-export-status` is provided in the kickoff request and supported by the server, the HTTP status code in the response to an bulk data status request SHALL reflect the status request itself, and not the export job.
+In this case, when the HTTP status code of the bulk data status request is `200 OK`, the response SHALL also include an `X-Export-Status` header with an HTTP status code that reflects the status of the export job.

 ##### Query Parameters